 To join or for more information email Historical Society.

-Kinder Farm Park Quilters’ Guild meets at the Jaycees Building between 1:00 P.M. to 3:00 P.M. on the third Tuesday of each month.
+The Kinder Farm Park Quilters’ Guild meets in the Visitors Center between 1:00 P.M. to 3:00 P.M. on the third Tuesday of each month.
 Included in this organization will be programs, workshops, fellowship, and the opportunity to work on your own quilting projects.